 If one of your passions in life is cooking, especially for others, then a career as a chef may be a great choice.
 Being an artist in the kitchen doesn’t always take a lot of formal training, and the skills you learn are extremely portable.
 Entry-level positions as a cook or chef often only require a high school diploma or equivalent.
-You can then work your way up to lead positions based on the skills you display.
-Advanced career positions such as a sous chef or head chef typically require training at a community college, technical school, culinary arts school or a four-year college.
+You can then work your way up to lead positions based on your skills.
+Advanced career positions, such as a sous chef or head chef, typically require training at a community college, technical school, culinary arts school or a four-year college.

 The many roles and responsibilities of a chef often require much more than just cooking.
 Some of your responsibilities as a chef may include the following:

 - Checking the freshness of food and ingredients

 - Supervising and coordinating the activities of other cooks and food preparation workers

 - Developing recipes and determining how to present the food

 - Planning menus and ensuring uniform serving sizes and quality of meals

 - Inspecting supplies, equipment and work areas for cleanliness and functionality

 - Hiring, training and supervising cooks and other food preparation workers